 History: Verso Student Reading

-Brush up on your radical history with essential biographies on Eleanor Marx (and the lesser known, Karl), a fascinating portrait of life with the Black Panthers in Algiers, as well as the definitive account of Martin Luther King Jr.’s assassination.
+Brush up on your radical history with an analysis of black women's lives in Britain, Mario Tronti's classic text on Italian workerism, a history of the concept of security, essential biographies on Eleanor Marx (and the lesser known, Karl), a fascinating portrait of life with the Black Panthers in Algiers, as well as the definitive account of Martin Luther King Jr.’s assassination.

 Compulsively readable and meticulously researched, A World to Win demonstrates that, two centuries after Marx’s birth, his work remains the bedrock for any true understanding of our political and economic condition.